 If you are still employed you should get the two forms required for your application from your employer.
 One form is for you to complete with your employer, the other is for the medical evidence to support your application.

-If you are no longer employed as a teacher you can download the forms from the Teachers’ Pension Service.
+If you are no longer employed as a teacher you can download the forms from the Teachers’ Pension Scheme.